 Side Leg Lift Series

-The Side Leg Lift Series targets the hips, outer thighs, and core, all of which can be useful areas to strengthen for runners.
+This series targets the hips, outer thighs, and core — all useful areas for runners.

 - Start lying on your side with your legs straight in line with your body.